Accessibility

 System reading tools

-Works with system-level adjustments like contrast, spacing, and spoken content.
+Works with system-level adjustments including contrast, text spacing, and spoken content.

-AwareFlow is used in quiet, shared environments — meetings, classrooms, and everyday spaces.
+AwareFlow is typically used in quiet, shared environments like meetings, classrooms, and everyday spaces.
+That shapes how accessibility needs to work throughout the app.

 -